yangfcm/algorithm-js/readme.md

 - Test if a given number is a prime(质数) - isprime.js
 - Test if a given array of numbers is sorted - issorted.js
 - Test if curly braces in a string is matched - isbalanced.js
+- Missing Number: Take an unsorted array of unique numbers from to n and return the missing number in the sequence - missing.js

 ## Data structure problems content